-I am new to judging these events.
-I expect to see a clear, succinct presentation of your work.
+I expect to see and hear a clear, succinct presentation of your work.
 I have a teaching background in healthcare and listen and judge clinical presentations.
 I appreciate positive, non-confrontational attitude from participants.
 Please try to avoid talking over each other.

 Parent judge and B-school faculty member, so not new to case discussions and classroom debate.
 Just relatively new to the organized version.